-Through our primary mortgage insurance subsidiary, NMIC, a mono-line MI company, and its affiliated reinsurance company, NMRI One, we provide residential MI in the United States.
+Through our primary mortgage insurance subsidiary, NMIC, a mono-line MI company, and its affiliated reinsurance companies, NMRI One and NMRI Two, we provide residential MI in the United States.
 Mortgage insurance provides loss protection to mortgage lenders and investors in the event of borrower default on low down payment residential mortgage loans.
 By protecting lenders and investors from credit losses, we help facilitate the availability of mortgages to prospective, primarily first-time, U.S. home buyers, thus promoting homeownership and helping to revitalize our residential communities.